CJdev99/roboteq_ros2_driver/README.md

 Clone to src directory of ros2 workspace, then 'colcon build'

-Requires serial package.
+Requires serial package, which is not available as deb in ROS2.
 If not already installed, install ros2 branch of serial:

 Get the code: